-PinoyLotto Technologies Corporation ("PinoyLotto")
+PinoyLotto Technologies Corp.
+(PinoyLotto) Joint Venture

-On September 7, 2021, PinoyLotto, a joint venture corporation owned by Pacific Online, Philippine Gaming Management Corp.
+On September 7, 2021, Pinoylotto, a joint venture corporation owned by Pacific Online, Philippine Gaming Management Corp.
 (PGMC) and International Lottery & Totalizator Systems, Inc. (ILTS), was incorporated with the SEC.
-PinoyLotto was awarded the five years lease of the customized PCSO Lottery System, also known as '2021 PLS Project' with a contract price of P5,800.0 million.
-PinoyLotto started its commercial operations on October 1, 2023.
-Pursuant to the requirements of PCSO, 6,500 terminals were installed and are in operation nationwide.
+PinoyLotto was awarded the five years lease of the customized PCSO Lottery System, also known as '2021 PLS Project'.

 The Group's interest in PinoyLotto was classified as a joint operation.
-PinoyLotto is 50% owned by POSC and controlled jointly with the other owners.
+PinoyLotto is 50% owned by POSC but controlled jointly with the other owner.
 PinoyLotto has been classified as a joint operation because the parties have equal number of board representatives and because relevant activities that significantly affect the return on the investment requires approval of representatives from both partners.